BrianWhelanDublin/milestone-project-3/README.md

           <img src="readme-images/heroku/deploy_branch.png" alt="Image of new app button" width="640px" height="180px" />
        </div>

   15. Heroku will now build and deploy your application.
-It will also automatically udpate it everytime you add a commit to your github repository.
+It will also automatically update it everytime you add a commit to your github repository.

 ## Credits